 The Isle of Man is notionally self-governing and is neither part of the United Kingdom nor of the European Union.
 For many years Mannin has been part of the Commonwealth of Nations, however, Crown Dependencies are not sovereign states, and the British Government is responsible for representing them internationally.
 Crown Dependencies are not, therefore, members of the Commonwealth in their own right, they are ‘associate’ members, and decisions, we are told, will be made by the UK in consultation with the ‘associated’ nations.

-Wrongly the British Crown is thought to have the same status in Mann, however, this is incorrect as the title is simply Lord of Man and it has no relationship to historical longevity, but simply came about via a property transfer between the earlier Lordship of Man and the then English Queen.
+Wrongly the British Crown is thought to have the same status in Mann, however, this is incorrect as the title is simply Lord of Mann and it has no relationship to historical longevity, but simply came about via a property transfer between the earlier Lordship of Mann and the English Monarchy.

 An attempt was made to form Manninee Dooie in 1947, an organisation of patriots.
 Indeed, the organisation’s founders were certainly ‘fundamentalist nationalists’ prepared to pull their weight in any task which may be undertaken no matter how heavy, to campaign for Manx Freedom.